Antonio Brown's timeline of drama: Details of the star wide receiver's incidents

 CLICK HERE TO GET THE FOX NEWS APP

 Sept.
 10, 2019: Before Brown could ever take the field with the Patriots, he was accused in a civil suit of sexually assaulting and raping his former trainer on three separate occasions in 2017 and 2018.
 Brown’s attorney said his client denied the allegations.
+He may be placed on the commissioner's exempt list, which would make him inactive each week he's on the list but will still receive a paycheck.
+Only the commissioner has the authority to place him on the list or remove him.